Jund Filastin: Population

-Samaria was one of the first regions in Palestine to undergo an Islamization process.
-Samaritan and Christian populations dominated the region during the Byzantine period, but during the early Islamic period, particularly under Abbasid and Tulunid rule, Samaria became gradually Islamized as a result of Arab settlement as well as the impacts of anarchy, high taxes, religious persecution, and droughts, which drove many Samaritans to convert to Islam.
-By the end of the period, the rural Samaritan population had "disappeared," and the remaining Samaritans had concentrated in urban areas, with Nablus serving as a major center, but there were also communities in Caesarea and Askhelon, and outside of Palestine in cities such as Aleppo, Damascus, and Sarepta.
+Samaria was one of the first regions in Palestine to undergo a process of mass-conversions prior to the First Crusade.
+It was predominantly Samaritan and Christian during the Byzantine period, but during the early Islamic period, particularly under Abbasid and Tulunid rule, Samaria was gradually Islamized through the conversions of an indefinite yet large number of Samaritans as a result of religious persecution, high taxation, droughts, and warring, as well as migration by Arabian tribes.
+By the end of the 10th century, the rural Samaritan population had "disappeared," and the remaining Samaritans had concentrated in urban areas, with Nablus serving as a major center, but there was also a Samaritan diaspora, establishing communities in Caesarea and Askhelon, and even beyond Palestine in Levantine cities such as Aleppo, Damascus, and Sarepta.
+The Christian Melkite community, on the other hand, underwent a process of adoption of Arabic and Arabization, but was able to avoid Islamization and preserve its religious and cultural identity for a longer period of time until mass conversions to Islam in the Mamluk, as well as the Ottoman periods.